Shravanthi-K/Vidyarthi-Bus/README.md

 ### 🎨 Modern UI Design

-Built with Jetpack Compose featuring a sleek dark interface and responsive components.
+Built with Jetpack Compose featuring a sleek and responsive interface.

 ---